The Complexity of Probabilistic Lobbying: Classical Complexity Results

 \section{Classical Complexity Results}

-We now provide a formal complexity analysis of the probabilistic lobbying problems for all combinations of evaluation criteria and bribery methods.
+We now provide a formal complexity analysis of the probabilistic lobbying problems for all combinations of bribery methods $\textsc{X} \in \{\textsc{MB}, \textsc{VB}\}$ and evaluation criteria $\textsc{Y} \in \{\textsc{SM},\textsc{AM}\}$.
+Table~\ref{tab:plp} summarizes some of our (classical and parameterized) complexity results for the problems $\plp{X}{Y}$; note that Table~\ref{tab:plp} does not cover Theorem~\ref{thm:plpw2-b+k} (which considers a combination of two parameters, namely of budget per issue and discretization level).

-Table~\ref{tab:plp} summarizes our results for $\plp{X}{Y}$, where $\textsc{X} \in \{\textsc{MB},\textsc{IB},\textsc{VB}\}$ and $\textsc{Y} \in \{\textsc{SM},\textsc{AM}\}$.
 Some of these results are known from previous work by Christian et al.~\cite{chr-fel-ros-sli:j:lobbying}, as will be mentioned below.
 Our results generalize theirs by extending the model to probabilistic settings.
 The listed $\FPT$ results might look peculiar at first glance, since Christian et al.~\cite{chr-fel-ros-sli:j:lobbying} derived $\wtwo$-hardness results, but this is due to the chosen parameterization, as will be discussed later in more detail.
-We put parentheses around some classes to indicate that these results are trivially inherited from others.
+We put parentheses around some classes in Table~\ref{tab:plp} to indicate that these results are trivially inherited from others.
 For example, if some problem is solvable in polynomial time, then it is in $\FPT$ for any parameterization.
 The table mainly provides results on the containment of problems in certain complexity classes; if known, additional hardness results are also listed.